VitzJ/CS634-Data-Mining-Final-Project/readme.txt

 ############ Running The Source Code

-Copy and paste the following command into command prompt to begin finding Association Rules:
+Copy and paste the following command into command prompt to begin

 python vitz_john_final_term_proj.py
 ##########################################################################################################################